mulias/mulias.github.io/content/blog/2024-06-03-possum-intro.md

 ### Destructure

-The "destructure" operator `p -> P` matches `p`, and then compares the result to the pattern `P` on the left.
+The "destructure" operator `p -> P` matches `p`, and then compares the result to the pattern `P`.
 If the parsed value has the same structure as the pattern then the parser matches and the whole value is returned.
 The pattern can be any value, including arrays and objects.

 {% possum_example_small(input="5") %}
 int -> 5